LendingHome/zero_downtime_migrations/README.md

 end
 ```

-If necessary then backport the default value for existing data in batches.
+Finally we’ll backport the default value for existing data in batches.
 This should be done in its own migration as well.
+Updating in batches allows us to lock 1000 rows at a time (or whatever batch size we prefer).

 ```ruby
 class BackportPublishedDefaultOnPosts < ActiveRecord::Migration[5.0]